SaiyajinK/Minimal-Dark-for-Steam/README.md

 <hr>

 ### 👤 <ins>About</ins> : <br>
-Minimal Dark is a personalized and customizable minimal theme for the new Steam interface (New UI). <br>
+Minimal Dark is a personalized and customizable minimal theme for the Steam interface. <br>
 I started from the basic Steam skin using the development tool (DevTools) as well as notepad++. <br>
 All the sources and tools I used used are listed above. <br>